Y2I program

 Y2I homes will help improve the lives of around 50 young people who are at risk of homelessness including exiting shelters, statutory care, or youth detention, every two years.

-Y2I homes will deliver 20 new modular homes and convert 10 larger public housing properties in 2023.
+Y2I homes has delivered 20 new modular homes and will convert 10 larger public housing properties.

-Two Y2I homes pathways will be available with an onsite manager for young people who need 24/7 support in the cluster homes and in-reach support for young people living in the share homes with low support needs.
+Two Y2I homes pathways will be available with an onsite manager for young people who need 24/7 support in the cluster homes and in-reach support for young people with low support needs living in the share homes.

-Cluster homes will provide five one-bedroom units and on-site manager unit over four sites in the Burnie, Devonport, Launceston and Clarence municipalities.
-Share-homes will be located nearby.
+Cluster homes provide five one-bedroom units and one on-site manager unit over four sites in the Burnie, Devonport, Launceston and Clarence municipalities.
+Share homes will be located nearby.